-\emph{Conclusions and remarks.---} We have formulated a general nonperturbative approach to the quantum thermodynamics of open systems based on the exact time-convolutionless master equation of the open system and on the principle of minimal dissipation, which allows to develop unique expressions for work, heat and entropy production.
-As we have demonstrated the principle of minimal dissipation leads to a unique effective system Hamiltonian which generates the coherent part of the open system dynamics and defines the internal energy of the system as it results from the cooperative effect of system and environment.
-We emphasize that this strategy of constructing an effective open system Hamiltonian can also be applied to approximate time-local master equations, such as the quantum optical, the Brownian motion, the Redfield, or, more generally, the TCL master equations in any finite order of perturbation theory \cite{Breuer2002}.
+We have formulated a general nonperturbative approach to the quantum thermodynamics of open systems based on the exact time-convolutionless master equation of the open system and on the principle of minimal dissipation, which allows to develop unique expressions for work, heat and entropy production.
+As we have demonstrated the principle of minimal dissipation leads to a unique effective system Hamiltonian $K_S(t)$ which generates the coherent part of the open system dynamics and defines the internal energy of the system as it results from the cooperative effect of system and environment.
+As we have seen the effective system Hamiltonian $K_S(t)$ can be time dependent even though the total microscopic system Hamiltonian $H$ in Eq.~\eqref{Ham-total} is time independent.
+Thus, for non-Markovian dynamics the environment can do work on the open system, or extract work from it, as is illustrated in the example of Sec.~\ref{sec:example}.
+In our opinion this is an important consequence of our approach which could lead to interesting applications.
+We further emphasize that our strategy of constructing an effective open system Hamiltonian can also be applied to approximate time-local master equations, such as the quantum optical, the Brownian motion, the Redfield, or, more generally, the TCL master equations in any finite order of perturbation theory \cite{Breuer2002}.

 An important feature of our theory is the fact that it only refers to open system variables, i.e., only degrees of freedom of the open system enter the definitions of thermodynamic quantities.
 Thus, in contrast to other approaches (see, e.g., Ref.~\cite{Esposito2010}) the application of our method does not require the control or measurement of environmental variables.
 As a consequence we were able to establish under certain conditions a connection of our formulation of the second law with the concept of quantum non-Markovianity based on the information flow between system and environment.
 This connection yields a natural information theoretic interpretation because it implies that a backflow of information from the environment to the open system is a necessary condition for violations of the second law.